artmachines/aiarts2020/README.md

       * 2. to learn the workflow of setup a ML project
       * 3. to learn Keras (not required learning objective)

-II. experiment with RunwayML and Colab to train while F19 was using Intel DevCloud:
+II. **Training**: experiment with RunwayML and Colab to train while F19 was using Intel DevCloud:
   1. use [Jupyter notebook(https://jupyter.org/)] as IDE
   2. consider [Colab](https://colab.research.google.com/notebooks/welcome.ipynb) for training (TBA)